gttobin/barcode_reader_gdiplus/README.md

 the first parameter is the file path of the jpeg image and the second parameter turns debug output on or off

-Ten sample images have been uploaded, of which all except number nine are correctly read.
+Ten sample images have been uploaded, of which all except number eight are correctly read.
 Please note that the images have been cropped.

 vector<long double> getScanline(string file_name,bool print)